alterNERDtive/EDDiscovery-wiki/Home.md

 # Troubleshooting
 Problems running it?
 Crashing?
 See [[Troubleshooting|Troubleshooting]] and check out [[Safe Mode|Safe Mode]] to allow you to fix issues and [[Move the Databases|Move databases]] to another folder.

+Also see [[Settings History settings|Using the Settings Panel]] to allow you to limit the amount of memory EDD consumes.

 # EDDiscovery - What is it?

 You play Elite Dangerous and have heard of EDDiscovery - and ended up here.
 So what _is_ it?